 Author: Cassie from Cassie the hag.

-I can definitely recommend Sarajevo, capital of Bosnia and Herzegovina, as a solo female traveler.
-Not only did my time traveling across The Balkans feel safe throughout but hostel staff was friendly and polite too, although perhaps not always the most knowledgeable about the wider region relative to other places I’ve been.
+I can definitely recommend Sarajevo, the capital of Bosnia and Herzegovina, as a solo female traveler.
+Not only did my time traveling across The Balkans feel safe throughout but the hostel staff was friendly and polite too.
+They were perhaps not always the most knowledgeable about the wider region in regards to other places I’ve been to.
+Still, one of the best places to travel alone to find yourself.

 Public transport – long and short journeys – were easy enough to work out.
 Occasionally, it can be hard to find up to date timetables online, so checking with your host before making a long journey is worthwhile.